What is gonorrhea?

 - You can also contact current and past sexual partners yourself.
 If you wish to do so anonymously, you can use an email program called www.inspot.org.

 For more information on testing for STIs, check out The Real Facts About STI Testing.

 How can you lower your risk of getting gonorrhea and/or passing it on to your partner(s)?

 - Make informed decisions.
 Talk to your partner(s) about STIs and the use of safer sex tools.

 - Use condoms on penises or dildos for vaginal or anal sex, use latex gloves for finger play and fisting, and use condoms/dams for oral sex to lower your chances of getting or transmitting gonorrhea.

 - If you are sharing sex toys, be sure to disinfect them or put a new condom on them when a new person uses the toys.

-- Get tested for gonorrhea and other STIs when you or your partner has a new sexual partner.
-Or, if you have new partners often, get STI testing every 3-6 months.
+- Try to get tested for gonorrhea and other STIs when you or your partner has a new sexual partner.
+Or, if you have new partners often, think about STI testing every 3-6 months.

 - If you test positive for gonorrhea, follow your clinician’s instructions for treatment and follow-up.